TKA-Developments/RN-Challenge/README.md

 - Notify us.
 Please send an email to contact@wellmart.id

 ### Suggestions
-- Make it easy for us to test your code.
+- Make it easy for us to try your app.
 Add instructions on how to run your demo.
 There's a section below you can fill in
 - Don't be afraid if you're still a newbie.
-We will compare what you built based on your experience.
+We will judge what you built adjusted with your experience.
 If you're just starting out, but can learn fast.
 We want you :)
 - Make something fun.
 We love to party too! :D
 - You can use Expo or Vanilla React Native.
-Our codebase is Vanilla (Ejected from Expo) though
+Our codebase is Vanilla (Ejected from Expo) though.
+Here's to learn more about [Expo workflows](https://docs.expo.io/introduction/managed-vs-bare/)
+- Get used to coding in TypeScript
 - Be prepared to explain your decisions and your thought process in the next interview.
 We're curious about how you think! :)

 ## Challenge